econnet/econ/do.rst

 require work to select the right item and supplier, but there is no need for a separate econ.

-A new product has a new `LE`_ and a new econ lattice, as every econ corresponds to a product work part.

-A new version of a product has the same `LE`_, but possibly a changed econ lattice.

 .. _`dlegal`:

 Legal